-Mount Barney National Park hosts some of my favourite hikes near Brisbane.
-If you’ve already done the most popular ones (Mount Maroon, Mount Barney, the Lower Portals), then it’s time to consider Montserrat Lookout and the Upper Portals Circuit.
+Mount Barney National Park hosts some of my favourite mountain hikes near Brisbane.
+If you’ve already done the most popular hikes in the park (Mount Maroon, Mount Barney, the Lower Portals), then it’s time to consider Montserrat Lookout and the Upper Portals Circuit.

 You can do the hike in one day, but it’s also possible to do an overnight hike and spend the night at a walk-in campground at the